SuperOfficeDocs/superoffice-docs/docs/en/marketing/mailing/learn/create/target-list.md

 # Create a target list

 There are many ways you can create your target list.
-So, to make sure you know everything you need to know and remember when creating your target list, we’ve created a how-to guide.
+So, to make sure you know everything you need to know and remember when creating your target list, we've created a how-to guide.

 You can make two types of selections to create your target list.
-In the how-to guide you’ll learn how to create a static and a dynamic selection.
+In the how-to guide you will learn how to create a static and a dynamic selection.

 ## What to consider when creating a target list